NodeVonHydra/Ryokucha-Whitepaper/README.md

 **Ryokucha and l-theanine allows evolution to superhuman.
 Let the future be in our hands!**

-In this README.md file, you will learn about the basic ryokuche cultivars as well as the different methods of its preparation based on the steaming period.
+In this README.md file, you will learn about the basic ryokucha cultivars as well as the different methods of its preparation based on the steaming period.
+If you are interested in individual tea strains, view code.

 # Cultivars